CodeYourFuture/syllabus/docs/contributing/minutes.md

 ### ❗Actions

-- [] Schedule a separate session for Fundamentals
+- [] For js2, create at ticket to create an exercise that can be done with both Blockly and Javascript
+- [] For HTML Karma-clone, create a ticket for a "build a hamburger" exercise that can be done with Blockly
 - [] Form a module team for Fundamentals
 - [] Organise a discussion around TDD incorporation

+---

 ## 2022-07-21